The Skyscraper Curse of Economics

 Skyscraper booms are therefore an indicator of the engrossment of nominal capital into some fund which, when integrated with the profit maximization doctrine of business and economic sciences, must eventually create some kind of bubble or economic crisis.

-Usually, the crash of nominal capital happens first, followed by a crash in real capital.
 In other words, a recession hits first or the bubble bursts before the skyscraper/s or huge projects are finished, simply because it is quicker to move money around than to convert rock and ore into a tall building.
 In fact, this graphic by the Economist fits very well with our prediction of a global stagflation hitting before 2020*.

-Update May 2020
+May 2020

-The stagflation did hit as Covid
+The stagflation did hit as the downturn from Covid

 By extending the relationship between crisis and skyscrapers, we add into our predictions that this new crisis will hit before the Kingdom Tower will be built in November 2019.
 As the root cause of all of these is high profits, the inevitability of this crisis can be attributed to the profit maximization doctrine, which although seemingly permanently ingrained in current business and economic sciences, was not present in the political economy of Smith and Hume.